No Task Left Behind: Isotropic Model Merging with Common and Task-Specific Subspaces: Background and Motivation

 Starting from the definition of Task Arithmetic (TA) in Eq.~\eqref{eq:ta}, we aim to explore the possible reasons for the improvement achieved by TA merging over the pre-trained (or zero-shot) model across multiple tasks.
 To empirically quantify performance gain, we propose the \textit{Normalized Accuracy Improvement (NAI)} metric, defined as:

-which quantifies the improvement of the merged model $\theta_{M}$ relative to that achieved by the task-specific model $\theta_t$, both measured with respect to the zero-shot baseline $\theta_0$.\footnote{NAI differs from Normalized Accuracy~\cite{ortizjimenez2023tangent} which does not account for zero-shot performance.}
+which quantifies the improvement of the merged model $\theta_{\text{M}}$ relative to that achieved by the task-specific model $\theta_t$, both measured with respect to the zero-shot baseline $\theta_0$.\footnote{NAI differs from Normalized Accuracy~\cite{ortizjimenez2023tangent} which does not account for zero-shot performance.}

-\citet{ilharco2023task} hypothesize that the effectiveness of task vector summation arises from the cosine similarity between the vectorized representations of the task matrices being close to zero, i.e. $\langle \text{vec}(\Delta_i), \text{vec}(\Delta_j) \rangle \approx 0$ for $i \neq j$, which minimizes inter-task interference.
-Based on this intuition, we measured the correlation between the cosine similarity of each task vector with the merged model vector and the normalized accuracy improvement $\text{NAI}(\theta_{\text{TA}}, \theta_t; \theta_0)$.
-However, we observe no clear correlation (see \cref{fig:cos_sim}).
-This suggests that the underlying reason for the performance improvement of the Task Arithmetic update over the zero-shot model likely originates from other factors, which we show below can be unveiled via spectral analysis of the Task Arithmetic and task-specific matrices.
+\citet{ilharco2023task} hypothesize that minimal inter-task interference -- captured by near-zero cosine similarity between the vectorized representation of the task matrices, i.e., $\langle \text{vec}(\Delta_i), \text{vec}(\Delta_j) \rangle \approx 0$ for $i \neq j$ (see \cref{fig:cos_sim}a) -- explains the effectiveness of Task Arithmetic.
+To investigate this further, we examine whether the cosine similarity between each task vector and the merged Task Arithmetic vector, $\langle \text{vec}(\Delta_{\text{TA}}), \text{vec}(\Delta_{t}) \rangle$, serves as an indicator of performance improvement, as quantified by $\text{NAI}(\theta_{\text{TA}}, \theta_t; \theta_0)$.
+However, we observe no clear correlation (see \cref{fig:cos_sim}b), suggesting that cosine similarity alone does not fully explain the observed performance gains.
+This indicates that the improvement achieved by Task Arithmetic likely originates from other factors, which we unveil below through spectral analysis of the Task Arithmetic and task-specific matrices.